 Liquidity risk is the risk that the Corporation will encounter difficulty in meeting obligations associated with its financial liabilities.
 The Corporation's objective in managing liquidity risk is to maintain sufficient liquidity to meet liabilities when due by holding sufficient cash and cash equivalents to settle current liabilities and meet its anticipated working capital requirements.
-The Corporation had a cash balance at September 30, 2017 of \$935,390 (2016 - \$583,457) and a working capital deficit of \$1,078,610 (2016 - \$267,296 positive working capital).
+The Corporation had a cash balance at September 30, 2018 of \$515,255 (2017 - \$935,390) and a working capital deficit of \$7,991,492 (2017 - \$1,078,610).